As an infopreneur, you might be willing to expand globally.

 But, have you already heard of failed expansions because of an audience’s misunderstanding?
 Are you fearing the same?
 Indeed, if you fail once, you may not have a second chance…

 Having a strong strategy around your globalization is essential to succeed and reach your target.
 Thinking about translation is most of the time not enough.
-And that’s when localization comes into place!
+And that’s when translation localization comes into place!

-But wait a minute, what’s the difference between translation and localization?
+What’s the difference between translation and localization?

 Translation is like the grandpa of localization.
 It has been around for centuries when localization only appeared in the 1980s.
 With the arrival of the Internet and the globalization of all industries, a need for localization emerged, especially for online projects.

 Translation could be defined as the simple process of textually adapting each sentence from one language to another.
 It’s really about the language itself.